Best coffee cafes in Singapore

 My friends often joke that my blood is made up of iced coffee.
 It’s true, I am a self-proclaimed coffee fanatic.
-If you are like me and subsist on a diet of caffeine, check out our list of 15 best coffee cafes in Singapore for good brew.
+If you are like me and subsist on a diet of caffeine, check out our list of 21 best coffee cafes in Singapore for good brew.
 Some of them serve food too, if you want bites to go along with your favourite coffee.
-Most of them also roast their own beans, so you can take home a bag or two to make your own coffees at home.
+Many of them also roast their own beans, so you can take home a bag or two to make your own coffee at home.

 2. Nylon Coffee Roasters